ikavalio/atomicx/README.md

 __Important Notes__

 - Currently pointers are not compared to `nil` before deferencing.
 Since they are dereferenced within unmanaged C code it can cause segmentation faults, so please check your pointers manually before calling atomic functions.
-- Atomic functions accept all memory orders as their arguments though only certain orders are valid for them.
-Passing incorrect memory order will not break function's atomicity, but can cause undesired side-effects or undefined behavior.
-Please check documentation and make sure that correct memory orders are used in appropriate context.
+- API consists of ~400 individual functions.
+Go file with C wrappers is created automatically by Python script (current solution).

 __Available Functions__